Our Man in Havana (film): Critical

 Our Man in Havana was positively received by film critics; it has a "fresh" rating of 95% (with 20 reviews) at the review aggregator website Rotten Tomatoes.
 However according to Guinness:

 When the film was released we both received a well-deserved poor press.
 On the morning the critics flayed us Carol invited me round to his Chelsea home for a drink.
 We stood side by side rather despondently, looking out of a window at small children scampering in the Kings Road.
 ‘At least they can’t read,’ Carol said.
 We shrugged the whole thing off.
 The only person I felt sorry for was Graham, who had been lucky with Carol in the past but was to continue to be unlucky with me.

 Sight and Sound magazine later said:

 Sir Carol Reed, resuming his partnership with Greene after several years, has been given a subject more or less hand-made for him.
 He could scarcely go wrong; but it is a little sad, when one looks back to the evenly matched teamwork of The Third Man, to note that the writer now seems more agile than the director.
 Greene’s novel scored as cleanly as a knock-out.
 Sir Carol’s film wins on points, but it is sometimes a near thing; and it is the director’s footwork, his ability to manoeuvre his way through all the shifting moods of the story, which seems to have slowed up with the years.

 Graham Greene blamed the performance of Jo Morrow for wrecking the film.

 Awards

-The film was nominated for the Golden Globe best picture (comedy or musical) award, and Reed was nominated for best director by the Directors Guild of America, losing both prizes to The Apartment.
+The film was nominated for the Golden Globe best picture (comedy or musical) award and Reed was nominated for best director by the Directors Guild of America; both lost to The Apartment.